On January 11, 2026, I launched LiveBus, a real-time transit map for Toronto.

 7.1 Data and feature improvements

-ETA data: Currently, stop ETAs come from Umo IQ.
-I'm not sure how it compares to TTC official data in accuracy.
-TTC provides rich GTFS-RT data (Trip Updates, Modified Trip Updates, Trip Modifications).
-I'll explore migrating to official sources.
+ETA data: Stop ETAs currently come from Umo IQ.
+I am not sure yet how its accuracy compares with TTC official data.
+TTC provides rich GTFS-RT data, including Trip Updates, Modified Trip Updates, and Trip Modifications.
+I plan to explore a move to official sources.

 Route display: Showing the operating route after clicking a vehicle or stop would be useful.
-Once I verify data reliability, I'll consider adding this.
+Once I am confident in the data, I will consider adding it.

 Occupancy info: TTC provides real-time bus occupancy.
-When multiple buses arrive in quick succession, this helps you choose a less crowded one.
+When several buses arrive close together, occupancy can help you pick the less crowded one.
 I plan to add this.

 7.2 Interface polish

-LiveBus still has details to refine: showing vehicle and stop IDs, optimizing typography, improving popup layout.
-These small changes can significantly improve the experience—planned for future versions.
+LiveBus still has details to clean up: vehicle and stop IDs, typography, and popup layout.
+These are small changes, but they can make the app feel much clearer.

 8. Conclusion

-I built LiveBus largely for myself.
-I use it frequently in my daily commute.
-If it happens to help other TTC riders too, that's wonderful.
+I built LiveBus largely for myself, and I use it often in my own commute.
+If it helps other TTC riders too, that makes the project even more worthwhile.